28. Reflection and refraction

 Figure 28.41 – A refracting telescope generates a virtual image of a distant celestial object after light passes through objective and eyepiece lenses.
 This figure, created by Alyssa J. Pasquale, Ph.D. and David R. Fazzini, Ph.D., is licensed under CC BY-NC-SA 4.0.

-Refracting telescopes are ultimately limited to their size by the ability to manufacture large lenses.
+Refracting telescopes are ultimately limited in size by the ability to manufacture large lenses.
 (In addition, the need to mount lenses on their edges so as not to obstruct the field of view can cause gravitational issues with large lenses.)
-They also suffer chromatic aberration, which is a type of lens defect described below.
-Refracting telescopes have been mostly replaced by reflecting telescopes which use a collection of mirrors instead of lenses to create an image of distant objects.
+They also suffer from chromatic aberration, which is a type of lens defect described below.
+Refracting telescopes have been mostly replaced by reflecting telescopes, which use a collection of mirrors instead of lenses to create an image of distant objects.

 Cameras use lenses and mirrors to focus light onto film (or other light-sensitive material) or a digital sensor to create an image.
 There are many types of camera lenses, each of which are typically composed of multiple lenses.
 The camera lens shown in Figure 28.42 has been cut in half to demonstrate this property.
 Whether a camera lens acts as a telephoto (zoom) lens or a wide-angle lens (or something else) has to do with the lenses that are used.